meslamib/MS_ML_CPC/README.md

-*Towards exact molecular dynamics simulations with machine-learned force fields *Machine learning of accurate energy-conserving molecular force fields
+*Towards exact molecular dynamics simulations with machine-learned force fields *Machine learning of accurate energy-conserving molecular force fields *introducing sGDML: a python package which directly can use VMI dataset

 (Chmiela_2018) It has been proven that the fidelity of molecular dynamics simulations will be determined by the accuracy of classical interatomic potential.
 Stefan Chmiela et al. developed a symmetrized gradient-domain machine learning (sGDML) model, in which one can create a molecular force field with the same accuracy as high-level ab initio calculations.
 Using limited samples of ab initio molecular dynamics (AIMD) trajectories Chmiela et al. in 2017 [11] built GDML model.
 Employing GDML one could generate the global potential energy surfaces (PES) of compounds, mainly the intermediate-sized organic molecules investigated.
 The author used the concept of energy conservation to avoid overfitting in the proposed machine-learned (ML) model.
 Basically, the proposed ML approach begins with construction of a descriptor, which encodes the structure of each molecule from training dataset.
 The kernel matrix developed from a kernel function, in which all descriptors will be related to each other.
 The kernel function calculates the similarity between input data.
 Chmiela et al. then proved that a comparable energy model will not be able to regenerate the PES as the same accuracy as force model, because energy-based model cannot properly reproduce the under-sampled regions.

-*introducing sGDML: a python package which directly can use VMI dataset
+Hence, all trainings occur in the force domain to generate PES topology.
+Chmiela et al. (Chmiela_2019) have been also released a Python software package which is able to construct molecular force fields (FFs) from a limited number of reference molecular conformations provided by user.

 *bio: protien folding just to show how broad this work is

-*some electrocatalysis stuff by mehrtoos
+***some electrocatalysis stuff by mehrtoos

 b.